Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Numerical Results

-\begin{acknowledgement} VHH is supported by a start up grant from Nanyang Technological University, AMS is grateful to EPSRC, ERC, ESA and ONR for financial support for this work, and KJHL is grateful to ESA for financial support. \end{acknowledgement}
+\begin{acknowledgement} VHH is supported by a start-up grant from Nanyang Technological University, AMS is grateful to EPSRC, ERC, ESA and ONR for financial support for this work, and KJHL is grateful to ESA and the SRI-UQ Center at KAUST for financial support. \end{acknowledgement}